Loading

 Source: Department of Home Affairs

-Note: Occupation level information is available for primary applicants only, and is based on Australian and New Zealand Standard Classification of Occupations unit level data.
+Note: Occupation level information is available for primary applicants only.
+It is based on Australian and New Zealand Standard Classification of Occupations at the unit level.

 Geographic distribution

-Table 4: Geographic distribution
+Table 4: Geographic distribution by state and territory

 Population